-Haters are are an inevitable part of life if you’re accomplishing anything of worth.
-You can decide what to do with it.
+Haters are an inevitable part of life if you’re accomplishing anything of worth.
+You can decide what to do about that.

-Determine if love or hate is the basis by who gave you the criticism and how it is given.
+Determine if love or hate is the basis of the criticism by recognizing who criticized you and how they gave it.
 What was the intent?
 Help or harm?

 Why Do We Notice the Negative?

 You can be in a crowd of ten thousand and give an incredible speech.
-One critic blasts you on their blog or on Twitter and what do you notice?
-You don’t see 100 positive tweets – you see the one negative.
+One critic blasts you on their blog or on Twitter, and what do you notice?
+You don’t see those hundred positive tweets — you see the one negative.

-You can captivate your whole classroom but one student has decided to dislike you.
-You don’t relish 29 joyful happy learning kids – you languish because one student (and their parents usually) don’t like you.
-(I’ve been there and goodness – it is hard when it happens.)
+You can captivate your whole classroom except for one student who has decided to dislike you.
+You don’t relish 29 joyful, happy, learning kids — you languish because one student (and usually their parents) doesn’t like you.
+(I’ve been there — and goodness –, it’s hard when this happens!)

 1 insult + 1,000 compliments = 1 insult

-Jon goes on to tell the story of Larry David, the inventor of the hit show Seinfeld, he went to New York and went to a ballgame.
-When the organizers spotted Larry in the crowd, they showed his picture on the big screen and played the Seinfeld theme song as the entire stadium stood and applauded.
+He goes on to tell the story of Larry David, creator of the hit TV show Seinfeld.
+Larry went to New York and attended a ballgame.
+When the organizers spotted him in the crowd, they showed his picture on the big screen and played the Seinfeld theme song as the entire stadium stood and applauded.

-After the game as Larry walks to his car, a stranger drove by, rolled down his window, and yells
+After the game as Larry walked to his car, a stranger drove by, rolled down his window, and yelled,

 “Larry, you suck!”

 Which did Larry remember later?
-The one stranger who said he sucked.
+The one stranger who said that he sucked.